lter/ltertools/README.md

   content to the `dev` folder, and open a pull request when you are finished

-`ltertools` will maintain a consistent “feel” of casing and style of functions but we (the maintainers) are happy to perform these edits on your behalf.
+`ltertools` will maintain a consistent “feel” and style of functions but we (the maintainers) are happy to perform these edits on your behalf.
 If you’d like to take care of this yourself (completely optional!) you are welcome to do so.
 Please see `CONTRIBUTING.md` for a specific style guide.

 ## Synonymous Function Procedure